Prue Leith: Career

 In July 2017, she was installed as the Chancellor of Queen Margaret University, Edinburgh.

+In December 2021, she was the castaway on BBC Radio 4's Desert Island Discs.

+In February 2024, Leith's ten-part cookery series Prue Leith's Cotswold Kitchen began airing on ITV1.
+In September 2024, a second series was commissioned.

+In 2025, Leith participated in the sixth series of The Masked Singer as "Pegasus".
+She was eliminated in the second episode.

 Personal life

+Leith holds dual South African and British citizenship.

+Family

-Leith was married to property developer and author Rayne Kruger, with whom she had previously had a 13-year affair while he was married to his first wife, from 1974 until his death aged 80 in December 2002.
+Leith was married to property developer and author Rayne Kruger from 1974 until his death aged 80 in December 2002.
 The couple had two children, a son and a daughter.
 Their daughter, Li-Da Kruger (a Cambodian adoptee), is a filmmaker.
-Their son, Danny Kruger, was a speechwriter and adviser to David Cameron, and became the MP for the safe Conservative constituency of Devizes in December 2019.
+Their son, Danny Kruger, was a speechwriter and adviser to David Cameron, and is the MP for the constituency of East Wiltshire for Reform UK, having defected from the Conservative Party on 15 September 2025.

-Similarly to Prue who said: "‘I ended up voting for Brexit but I dithered and dithered for ages because there were really good arguments on both sides", Danny Kruger has voiced his support for the exit from the EU.

-In October 2016, Leith married John Playfair, a retired clothes designer; the couple live apart in separate homes.
+In October 2016, Leith married John Playfair, a retired clothes designer; the couple originally lived apart in separate homes, but have subsequently built a house together in Moreton-in-Marsh, Gloucestershire, where they both live.

-Her brother, ex-restaurateur James Leith, is married to the biographer Penny Junor.
+Leith's brother, ex-restaurateur James Leith, is married to the biographer Penny Junor.

-Leith faced criticism from the eating disorder awareness charity Beat for her The Great British Bakeoff catchphrase “Worth the calories,” which Beat believes is triggering to those who suffer from eating disorders.
+Political views

+Campaigning for assisted dying

+Leith's other brother, David, who had worked for the RAF and also for Prue Leith's Good Food, died from bone cancer in 2012, aged 74, in conditions described by her as "absolute agony".
+After his death, Leith started campaigning for making assisted dying legal in Britain.
+In 2023, she filmed a documentary for Channel 4 with her son Danny, who has opposite views on the subject.
+She is a Patron of Dignity in Dying and, in 2023, spoke in Parliament on the subject.

+Other

+Leith voted for Brexit, saying she "dithered and dithered for ages because there were really good arguments on both sides".

-In May 2020, she expressed support of the breach of virus lockdown by Dominic Cummings and Mary Wakefield, whom her son described as "old friends."
+In May 2020, Leith expressed support for the breach of the COVID-19 lockdown by Dominic Cummings and his wife Mary Wakefield, whom her son described as "old friends".

-In December 2021, she was the guest on BBC Radio 4's Desert Island Discs.
-She is an atheist.